orokos/RCLootCouncil_EPGP/README.md

 + **/rc epgp**   Open the RCLootCouncil - EPGP settings

 ## Known Issues
++ RCLootCouncil v2.4.6 and older, v2.5Beta1, v2.5Beta2 do not work for Patch 7.3.
+  This module cannot do anything about that.
+This module should work fine after RCLootCouncil is updated.
 + This module always put columns "EP", "GP" and "PR" at the rightmost of voting frame.
 You cant use "RCLootCouncil - ExtraUtilities" to disable, set width or position of these columns at the moment.
 This module does not affect other columns from ExtraUtilities.
 + Missing translation.
 Only English, Chinese Simplified and Chinese traditional are fully localized right now.
 I can only translate language I know.
 Help to localize this project [here](https://wow.curseforge.com/projects/rclootcouncil-epgp/localization)